mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

     }
 }
 ```

+### Examples
-### GPIO - Intermediate Implementation
+# GPIO - Intermediate Implementation
 Beyond the basic set of functionality are a set of functions that are supported by *almost* every implementation out there.
 They are:
-- Analog Reads and Writes - Most GPIO works with digital pins, but sometimes analog pins are used.
-The difference in the
-    Analog pins is that they have a range of potential values instead of just being on/off like the digital pins.
+- Waiters - Instead of manually polling a Read, a Waiter will handle the polling until the desired Read value is reached
-- Listeners - Polling, interrupts, etc. There should be some way to listen for a change and respond accordingly
+- Listeners - There should be some way to listen for a change and respond accordingly using callbacks.
-- Edge Detection - Used with listeners/eventing as a way of definining the circumstances under which an event/callback will be raised
+- Edge Detection - Used with listeners/eventing as a way of defining the circumstances under which an event/callback will be raised
 - Allow setting a Debounce duration to ignore quickly occuring events during some timespan.

-Stub API that builds on top of the previous API:
+### Stub API that builds on top of the Basic API:
 ```
 namespace System.Devices.Gpio
 {
     public partial class GPIOPin
     {
-        // Analog
+        // Waiters
-        int AnalogRead() { }
-        void AnalogWrite(int value) { }
+        public bool ReadWait(TimeSpan timeout) { }

         // Listeners
         // TODO